 The company has a strong focus on CSR, or as Boonstra refers to it: Environment, Safety and Good business.
-For example, we try to ensure our fleet meets the highest level of Euro environmental standards, and when investing in vehicles we take into account their long term environmental impact.
+For example, we try to ensure our fleet meets the highest level of Euro environmental standards, and when investing in vehicles we consider their long-term environmental impact.
 By making use of innovative products such as lightweight containers, the number of “empty kilometres” is pushed down, resulting in lower CO2 emissions.
 Boonstra was one of the first companies with its own filling station where you could fill up with AdBlue as well as diesel (AdBlue is an additive that makes for cleaner driving with diesel).
 Something different, and future-oriented, is the heating of warehouses, which is done using geothermal heat, making all the warehouse heating CO2 neutral.
 The new warehouses are also being equipped with solar thermal collectors.

-The well-being and health of employees is an important issue for Boonstra.
+The wellbeing and health of employees is an important issue for Boonstra.
 Vehicle technologies are installed, such as monitors of the distance to the vehicle in front and cameras for blind spots, to provide greater safety while driving.
 Working conditions and the health of employees both on the road and in the office are carefully monitored.
 Boonstra also invests in the development of its employees by providing training opportunities.

 Selecting a scanning solution

-The overhead invoices are linked in ImageCapture to the right creditor, after which, based on the master data in Transpas, an automatic entry proposal can be generated, with the general ledger account code, cost centre and description of the invoice.
-At this step, the register is also selected to decide which people need to approve the invoice in Exact Synergy, and in what sequence this needs to be done.
+In Image Capture the overhead invoices are linked to the right creditor, after which, based on the master data in Transpas, an automatic entry proposal can be generated, with the ledger account code, cost centre and description of the invoice.
+At this step, the workflow is also selected to decide which people need to approve the invoice in Exact Synergy, and in what sequence this needs to be done.
 The booking is then passed on to Transpas and Exact Globe.
 The entry is made in Exact as blocked for payment in the IIR (incoming invoice register), after which Exact Synergy automatically starts the approval workflow.
-Once the invoice has been approved, the booking is unblocked in Exact and included in the purchase register.
+Once the invoice has been approved, the booking is unblocked in Exact and included in the purchase journal.

 The result of working with ImageCapture software